KidusY/Portfolio/README.md

 # Portfolio

-This Portfolio is to showcase what I can do as a web developer.
+This Portfolio showcases what I can do as a web developer.